mxagar/mlops_udacity/01_Clean_Code/MLOpsND_CleanCode.md

 These are the steps:

-- We push our feature branch to the cloud repo.
+- We push our feature branch to the cloud repo; if we do `git push` in our local `feature-branch`, it results in an error and the correct command we should use is displayed: `git push --set-upstream origin feature-branch`
 - We open a pull quest: Two options, in GitHub.com:
 	1. Go to freshly uploaded repo branch `feature.*`: Compare & pull request
 	2. Menu, Pull Requests, New Pull Request